Flutterando/modular/README.md

 }
 ```

-## Consuming a ChangeNotifier Class
+## Consuming a ChangeNotifier class

-Example of a `ChangeNotifier` Class:
+Example of a `ChangeNotifier` class:

 ```dart
 import 'package:flutter/material.dart';